-EBUS 499 E-BUSINESS PROJECT Prerequisite: Senior status
+EBUS 499 E-BUSINESS PROJECT Prerequisite: senior status or approval of the Department Chair

 The E-Business Project is the capstone course for students completing the E-Business Concentration.
-The course provides an opportunity for students to integrate the various conceptual aspects and technological elements of e-business through the analysis, design, implementation and testing of an e-business project for a real-life firm.
+The course provides an opportunity for students to integrate the various conceptual aspects and technological elements of e-business through the analysis, design. implementation and testing of an e-business project for a real-life firm.